Natural History Museum of Los Angeles County: Special exhibits

 The museum hosts regular special exhibitions which augment its collections and advance its mission.
 Recent special exhibits have included Mummies and Pterosaurs, both in 2016.
 The museum has also recently hosted exhibits that incorporate pop culture, such as an exhibit promoting House of the Dragon in 2022.
 There have also been Los Angeles themed special exhibits such as a Becoming Los Angeles that showcases Los Angeles history through the years, divided up into before 1929 and after 1929.
 Another example would be the current exhibit titled L.A.
 Underwater which exhibits almost 40 fossils from the prehistoric time, when the land where L.A. now is, was underwater.

 The museum also hosts a butterfly pavilion outside every spring and summer and a spider pavilion on the same site in the fall.

 Since 2017, the museum has hosted a special exhibit about P-22, the mountain lion that lived in nearby Griffith Park.

 Architecture

 Over the years, the museum has built additions onto its original building.
 Originally dedicated when The Natural History Museum opened in 1913, the rotunda is one of the museum's most elegant and popular spaces.
 Lined with marble columns and crowned by a stained glass dome, the room is also the home of the very first piece of public art funded by Los Angeles County, a Beaux-Arts statue by Julia Bracken Wendt entitled Three Muses, or History, Science and Art.
-This hall is among the most distinctive locales in Los Angeles and has often been used as a filming location.